jamesmontemagno/MyExpenses-Sync/README.md

 My Expenses
 ==========

-My Expenses Cross Platform Demo - VSToolbox
+My Expenses Cross Platform Demo from TechEd Europe 2014.
+This is a new Azure Mobile Serive + SQLite Offline Online sync that was based off the original [MyExpenses Application that I build on Channel 9](http://www.github.com/jamesmontemagno/myexpenses)

 Videos are available on Channel 9: